-- Adherence to Traffic Rules – In Europe and USA, everyone diligently follows the traffic rules.
+- Adherence to Traffic Rules – In Europe and the USA, everyone diligently follows the traffic rules.
 People wait patiently in lanes for their turn and even if there is space for two cars to pass, they would never overtake from the wrong side.
-They will actually wait at stop signs, let ambulances pass and leave space between cars.
+They will actually wait at stop signs, let ambulances pass, and leave space between cars.
 I can vouch that it can be quite frustrating for an Indian driving there.
-We love to honk, overtake from all sides and break signals at every opportunity
+We love to honk, overtake from all sides, and break signals at every opportunity

 - Public Display of Affection – India is a conservative country, where even holding hands in public is frowned upon in smaller towns.
-In Western countries we get a new connotation of PDA.
+In Western countries, we get a new connotation of PDA.
 Oblivious to everyone around them, couples kiss passionately – anytime and anywhere.
 The people nearby do not even bat an eyelid.
 Indians find it unsettling and are so embarrassed that they don’t know where to look.
 The scenario becomes critical if kids are in tow.
-In India, PDA can even be a punishable offence and you may be attacked by Anti-Romeo squad.
+In India, PDA can even be a punishable offense and you may be attacked by an Anti-Romeo squad.

-- Pedestrian Comes First – In the developed countries, all vehicles will stop to give way to pedestrians even if their signal is green.
+- Pedestrian Comes First – In developed countries, all vehicles will stop to give way to pedestrians even if their signal is green.
 In India, you have to brace yourself and keep your wits about you when you cross the road.
 No one is going to stop for you.
 The pedestrians are equally to blame.
-They feel that they can cross wherever and whenever they want, with total disregard to the freely flowing traffic.
+They feel that they can cross wherever and whenever they want, with total disregard for the freely flowing traffic.
 No one takes the pain to look for zebra crossings.

 - Queuing – People actually stand in queues and don’t devise ways to cut the lines.
-There is queue for everything, from buying tickets to using the washroom.
+There is a queue for everything, from buying tickets to using the washroom.
 Indians are still learning the art of waiting patiently for their turn

 - Everyone greets everyone – Random people greet you as you pass them, not stopping for you to respond.
-It is customary to nod and smile at strangers in restaurants, elevators and other public places.
+It is customary to nod and smile at strangers in restaurants, elevators, and other public places.
 This gives a very positive and friendly vibe.
 But don’t ever try this in India.
 It could prove to be dangerous, especially for females.

-- Staff is treated like family – In Western countries, the household staff is very expensive and very few people keep maids, cooks or drivers.
+- Staff is treated like family – In Western countries, the household staff is very expensive, and very few people keep maids, cooks, or drivers.
 But if they hire them, they are treated like family and given the same privileges.
-It may sound discriminatory to westerners, but in India the household staff never mingle with the family and have their own designated space.
+It may sound discriminatory to Westerners, but in India, the household staff never mingle with the family and have their own designated space.
 This decorum is always maintained.
 We can see some changes seeping in and the sentiments changing – but it is still a long way when this demarcation will cease to exist.

-- Honor System – There are generally no ticket checks in buses, trains and theatres in US and Europe.
+- Honor System – There are generally no ticket checks in buses, trains, and theatres in the US and Europe.
 The system works under the principle that if people are not surveilled regularly, they will be compelled by their honor to be honest and fair.
 In India, unfortunately, we have to keep checks everywhere, as we like to pick on any loopholes we can find in the system.

 PS – The article is written in good humor and is not in any way demeaning to any culture or nationality.